BrendelGroup/FMAB/Assignments/I519F16/RandomSeq/README.md

 3. Generate random sequences with the same composition
 4. Write the resulting random sequences to a file in FASTA format

-You are provided a core program written in python.
+You are provided a core program written in Python to guide you in this assignment.
-If you choose to use that and complete the assignment in python, the 1st and 4th steps are coded in for you, so all you need to do is to fill in the lines for 3nd and 3rd steps.
+If you choose to use that and complete the assignment in Python, the 1st and 4th steps are coded in for you, so all you need to do is to fill in the lines for 2nd and 3rd steps.
-In any case, you will be graded on the input/output of your program; if it can read the input fasta and generate an output fasta with the specified sequences, you get full grades regardless of the actual program.
+In any case, you will be graded on the input/output of your program; read the following instructions.

 ## Prerequisites